TheNordicMule/my-dotfiles/README.md

-The rebuild propagates the theme to starship, wezterm, bat, nvim, sketchybar (macOS), opencode's TUI theme, spotify-player, and zsh's autosuggestion color — and, on NixOS, to Hyprland's borders plus the Waybar, Mako, Fuzzel, and hyprlock colors (all rendered from the theme palette in `modules/features/hyprland.nix`).
+The rebuild propagates the theme to starship, wezterm, bat, nvim, sketchybar (macOS), opencode's TUI theme, spotify-player, and zsh's autosuggestion color — and, on NixOS, to Hyprland's borders plus the Waybar, Mako, Fuzzel, hyprlock, and SwayNC control center colors (all rendered from the theme palette in `modules/features/hyprland.nix`).
 WezTerm picks up its config change via file watching. `theme-switch` only reloads SketchyBar automatically; on Linux, run `hyprctl reload` (or `Alt-R`) for the border colors and restart Waybar/Mako to pick up the re-rendered configs.
 A